- “Bringing The Past, Into the Future”

 1 kilogram of aragonite crystal beds, or groups from Morocco, these mineral specimens exhibit an off white colouration and botryoidal crystal forms and sometimes stalactitic.
 A form of calcium carbonate, this product is sold by weight, pieces will vary in size between 20 mm to 60 mm and come supplied in polythene bag with a label.

-1 kilo of white quartz mineral specimens from Norway, also known as snow quartz, or milky quartz, milky quartz is a white coloured variety of the quartz mineral.
+1 kilo of orthoclase feldspar mineral specimens from Norway.
+The mineral specimens are a pale pink colour, and show the typical cubic cleavage expected from orthoclase feldspar.
 Ideal for schools, educational and teaching use, specimens supplied are a range of sizes and come in a strong polythene bag by kilo weight.

 Reviews